The latest Epstein emails reveal the powerful people who sought his counsel

 In the week since the latest Epstein emails release, he has resigned from the board of OpenAI and abruptly left his teaching role at Harvard, as the university announced a probe of "information concerning individuals at Harvard included in the newly released Jeffrey Epstein documents to evaluate what actions may be warranted."

-Summers isn't the only high-profile Democrat that found themselves in varying degrees of Epstein's orbit.
+Summers isn't the only high-profile Democrat who found themself in varying degrees of Epstein's orbit.
 Kathryn Ruemmler, former White House counsel in the Obama administration and current chief legal officer for Goldman Sachs, messaged with Epstein before and during Trump's first term.

 "Trump is living proof of the adage that it is better to be lucky than smart," she wrote in August 2015.